 I have never met a person who so loves living in nature.
 Everyone in our family enjoys solitude and nature.
 My Dad is a botanist and naturalist, and we were raised camping out more than most, but John is willing to put up with snakes in his sleeping bag and scorpions in his lean-to to continue in his chosen lifestyle.
 He recently started receiving Social Security, but still chooses to live outside.
 Besides, he could never afford the rents in Sedona!

 How many more years will he be able to make it down that steep hill and across the creek?
-He doesn’t appear to be worried…
+Mother nature’s son doesn’t appear to be worried…